 They say that he has been chosen to become a great nation.
 They say, “Surely he will become a great and mighty nation.”
 It is a sure thing because Abraham was chosen.
 He was chosen so that he could teach his children to keep the way of the Lord.

-And that’s the way of the Lord: doing righteousness and justice.
+And what’s the way of the Lord?
+Doing righteousness and justice.
 The way of the Lord is right and just.
 We walk in the way of the Lord by doing what His Word says is right and by judging rightly according to His Word.

 How do we do that?
 We know His Word so that we know what to obey.
 We know who He is so that we never question His truth and demands.
 We know who we are in Christ, receivers of mercy, so that when we are called on to judge, we act humbly, love mercy and act justly.
 Walking in that humility, of knowing God and knowing ourselves in Him, is how we keep on the way of the Lord.

 Why is it important for Abraham to keep on the way?
 The Lord says he needs to keep to the way so that He can bring about all of His promises.
 At the same time, the Lord has just said that surely Abraham would be a great nation; the promise would be fulfilled because he was chosen.
 Abraham had to choose to walk in the way, and God had chosen that Abraham would walk in the way.